 Merch by Amazon Program: Helpful Websites

-- Merch Pursuits – This is one of my go-to Merch info sites and has an Ultimate Getting Started Guide.
+- Merch Pursuits is one of my go-to Merch info sites and has an Ultimate Getting Started Guide.

-- Merch Informer – This site’s main purpose is to generate membership to its online tools, which can be pretty pricey.
+- Merch Informer – This site’s primary purpose is to generate membership to its online tools, which can be pretty pricey.
 But I’ve referenced their blog to learn a few tidbits of information.